 The World Grasped by Terry Stringer

-Located near the intersection of Broadway and Remuera Road, The World Grasped is a bronze sculpture by well-known sculptor Terry Stringer, acquired for the precinct by the Newmarket Arts Trust.
+Relocated to the top end of Broadway, The World Grasped is a bronze sculpture by well-known sculptor Terry Stringer, acquired for the precinct by the Newmarket Arts Trust.
 A work that is able to be understood from different angles, the idea of this work is to engage passers-by with the sculpture’s changing appearance.
 The artist explains that this work has a revealing of three separate images.
 From one direction, the sculpture is seen as the head of a boy resting on his hand, the second direction shows the work as a hand plucking an apple and from the third the apple is the world supported on the shoulders of Atlas.

 Sliver by Virginia King